Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ## External Links

+* The email icon opens up the user's email client with the Lead Shot Hazard email in the recipient line.
 * The Facebook social media icon opens up the Lead Shot Hazard Facebook page in a new tab.
 * The Bandcamp social media icon opens up the Lead Shot Hazard Bandcamp page in a new tab.
 * The Instagram social media icon opens up the Lead Shot Hazard Instagram page in a new tab.